Angola defends barring Islamic groups, denies persecution

 Chikoti said Angola faced a big influx of illegal immigrants and many of these were Muslims.

-He added many Muslims obtained licenses to build commercial warehouses and then used the sites to build mosques, without obtaining legal permission or building licenses specifically for such places of religious worship.
+He added many Muslims obtained licences to build commercial warehouses and then used the sites to build mosques, without obtaining legal permission or building licences specifically for such places of religious worship.

 Alex Vines, an Angola expert at London-based think-tank Chatham House, said the issue had been clumsily handled by the government and the recent media headlines about a "ban on Islam" could attract hostility from radical Islamist groups.